Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - Serve compressed HTML and assets.

-- Enable HTTP/3 with QUIC for speed.
+- Enable HTTP/3 with QUIC for better speed.

-- Use TLS Stapling for a speed-up.
+- Use TLS stapling for faster TLS handshakes.

-- Add GTM and scripts via Cloudflare.
+- Inject GTM and scripts via Cloudflare.

-- Create firewall rules.
+- Create custom firewall rules.

 - Set up a scrape shield.

-- Reject bots from visiting.
+- Block bots from visiting.

 Cloudflare rocks.
 Brotli compression rocks too.